SoloDB Documentation

 GetById(long id)Get by ID (throws if not found)

-GetById<TId>(TId id)Get by custom ID type
+GetById<TId>(TId id)Get by custom ID type (throws if not found)

-TryGetById(long id)Get by ID (returns null/None)
+TryGetById(long id)Get by ID, returns FSharpOption<T>

-Update(T item)Replace entire document
+Update(T item)Replace the entire document (matched by ID)

-UpdateMany(filter, transforms)Partial update matching docs
+UpdateMany(filter, transforms)Partial update of matching documents using transform expressions

-ReplaceOne(filter, item)Replace first match
+ReplaceOne(filter, item)Replace the first matching document

-ReplaceMany(filter, item)Replace all matches
+ReplaceMany(filter, item)Replace all matching documents

 Delete(long id)Delete by ID

-DeleteOne(filter)Delete first match
+DeleteOne(filter)Delete the first match

 DeleteMany(filter)Delete all matches

-EnsureIndex(expression)Create non-unique index
+EnsureIndex(expression)Create a non-unique index on a property

-EnsureUniqueAndIndex(expression)Create unique index
+EnsureUniqueAndIndex(expression)Create a unique index on a property

-DropIndexIfExists(expression)Remove index
+DropIndexIfExists(expression)Remove an index

-EnsureAddedAttributeIndexes()Create indexes from [Indexed] attributes
+EnsureAddedAttributeIndexes()Create indexes declared via [Indexed] attributes

-DBRef<T> Struct
+DBRef<T>

-DBRef<T>.From(T entity)Create reference for cascade-insert
+DBRef<T>.From(T entity)Create a reference for cascade-insert of a new entity

 DBRef<T>.NoneEmpty reference (no target)